If you tell yourself “I’m lost in life,” let my story help you change.

 Maybe it’s this — reading more books helps you understand that people have already figured everything out.
 You’re not unique.
 You don’t have some situation that someone hasn’t already gone through.

 A friend of mine suggested I started writing articles for his website, so I did.
 I fell in love with it.
 I’d always wanted to write, but I didn’t listen to my inner voice and kept putting it off.
+I felt lost because I avoided the one thing that was staring me in my face pretty much my entire life.

 When you find something you’re good at and you work to become great at it, you’ll feel passionate about it.
 Human beings are wired for growth and accomplishment.
+So here’s what to do when you feel lost.
+Take an inventory of your strengths and weaknesses.
+I have a guide on how to do that here.

 You don’t need to travel the world and become an adventurer.
 You don’t need to make millions.
 And you definitely don’t need to become famous.